micoli/dx-companion/README.md

 <!-- Plugin description -->
-# DxCompanion
+# Dx-Companion

 ## Overview

-The plugin creates a tool window in the IDE sidebar that offers two primary functionalities:
-1. **Configuration File Toggle** - Visual controls to enable/disable specific variables in configuration files
-2. **Shell Command Execution** - Custom action buttons that run defined shell commands in the terminal
+DX Companion is an IntelliJ IDEA plugin designed to enhance developer experience by providing a customizable, configuration-driven interface for common development actions.
+The plugin creates a dedicated tool window that allows developers to execute terminal commands, toggle environment variables, and trigger IntelliJ actions through a tree-based UI with keyboard shortcuts support.

 ## Features